jimthoburn/picture-gallery/README.markdown

 🚧 This is an experimental work in progress 🏗️

-🧰 I’m using it to learn new tools and also to share photos with close friends 🦊 🐶
+🧰 I’m using it to learn new tools and also to share photos with friends 🦊 🐶

 * 📝 [Project goals](#goals)